 The Holy Scriptures tell us that we will call for “Peace…Peace….but there is no peace…” Those who make predictions believe that before the coming of Christ to the earth a second time, there will be the greatest of all wars….in the Middle East.
 This is not something for optimism.
 Nevertheless, we are also told to “Pray for the peace of Jerusalem”….and the world.
 We cannot control governments, groups, or individuals who hate and destroy…but pray we can do.

+” I pray that an Omnipotent Providence will summon all persons of goodwill to the realization of the utter futility of war.
+We have known the bitterness of defeat, the exultation of triumph, and from both we have learned that there is no turning back.
+We must preserve in peace, what we won in war.
 The destructiveness of the war potential, through progressive advances in scientific discovery has in fact now reached a point that revises the traditional concept of war.
 War, the most malignant scourge, and greatest sin of mankind, can no longer be controlled, only ABOLISHED!
 We are in a new era.
 If we do not devise some greater and more equitable means of settling disputes between nations, Armageddon will be at our door…”

-A MEMORIAL DAY TRIBUTE to ALL WHO SERVED
+A MEMORIAL DAY TRIBUTE

 ( Click on arrow; turn on sound and enlarge picture for best viewing.
 Music by St. Olaf Choir) Warning: disturbing scenes of war wounded)